ferventcoder/vagrant-windows-puppet/README.md

 These are the files that end up in your vagrant folder, so you can just clone them prior to doing a vagrant up.

+### License Requirements for Windows
+The boxes provided in the url explicitly state that they need a license for valid use.
+After downloading the base box you should provide a license.

 ### Base Box Requirements
 You must have git installed at a minimum.